 As we learned later, this was Emerald Bay State Park, the crown jewel of Lake Tahoe.
-The place boasted a few other observation decks that were much less crowded.
-Due to unseasonably cold weather, going down to the shore especially with a baby was out of the question.
-Therefore, we spend the rest of the day exploring the place and enjoying nature from the top of the cliffs.
+The place boasted a few other observation decks that looked less crowded.
+Due to the unseasonably cold weather, going down to the shore, especially with the baby, was out of the question.
+Therefore, we spent the rest of the day exploring the place and enjoying its natural wonders from the top of the cliff.

-Our three-day road trip through Eastern and Northern California was coming to its end.
-We had one more destination on our itinerary before heading back to Los Angeles, five and a half hours away.
+Our 3-day road trip through Central and Northern California was coming to an end.
+We had one more destination on our list before heading back to Los Angeles.

 Road Trip to Sacramento, California

-Located just two hours from South Lake Tahoe, Sacramento was our final destinations.
-I think at this time we didn’t have too many expectations.
-You have to see the capital of California at least once.
-And since none of us had been to Sacramento before, we used this three-day California road trip to accomplish this goal.
+Located just 2 hours from South Lake Tahoe, Sacramento was our final destination.
+We didn’t have too many expectations from the city.
+They said you had to see the capital of California at least once.
+And since none of us had been to Sacramento before, we used this 3-day California road trip to accomplish this goal.

-While the city deserves its own praise and laurels, the two-hour road trip to the capital of California left us in awe.
-During this couple of hours we experienced all four seasons.
-Four seasons in the matter of two hours and about 100 miles, was it even possible?
+While the city deserved its own praise and laurels, the 2-hour road trip to the capital of California left us in awe.
+During these couple of hours we experienced all four seasons.
+Four seasons in the matter of just 2 hours and about 100 miles, was it even possible?
 It was.

 We left South Lake Tahoe in, what it looked and felt like, late fall.
 About 40 minutes later, the winter wonderland unexpectedly greeted us with a heavy snowfall.
 It was so beautiful that nothing could stop us from pulling over and playing in that fresh snow.